-I have gotten some inquiries about where spending on artificial intelligence and cognitive technologies occur in our tech market numbers (see, for example, “US Tech Market Outlook For 2017 And 2018: Mostly Sunny, With Clouds And Chance Of Rain“).
-The short answer is that we include them in our data on business intelligence and analytics, though so far spending on these technologies is still small — probably less than a billion dollars for 2017.
+I’ve received some inquiries about where spending on artificial intelligence and cognitive technologies occurs in our tech market numbers (see, for example, my “US Tech Market Outlook For 2017 And 2018: Mostly Sunny, With Clouds And Chance Of Rain” report).
+The short answer is that we include them in our data on business intelligence (BI) and analytics, though, so far, spending on these technologies is still small — probably less than a billion dollars for 2017.

-But even as artificial intelligence spending grows, it is likely to remain small in terms of visibility.
-That’s because artificial intelligence solutions are likely to be functions in existing software products, and not something that firms buy directly.
-Put another way, the biggest buyers of AI will probably be software, services, and hardware vendors, who use AI to help their products and services work better.
+But even as artificial intelligence spending grows, it is likely to remain small in terms of visibility, because artificial intelligence solutions are likely to be functions in existing software products and not something that firms buy directly.
+Put another way, the biggest buyers of AI will probably be software, services, and hardware vendors that use AI to help their products and services work better.

 There is precedence for this pattern in the BI and analytics market.
-My Forrester colleague Boris Evelson has been collecting data from the leading BI vendors as to the percentage of their revenues that they get from end customers versus from OEMs (original equipment manufacturers).
+My Forrester colleague, Boris Evelson, has been collecting data from the leading BI vendors in terms of the percentage of their revenues that they get from end customers versus from OEMs (original equipment manufacturers).
 On average, about 10% of these vendors’ revenues come from sales to OEMs.
-And that could well be understated, because vendors like IBM, Microsoft, Oracle, or SAP don’t provide data on the explicit (or more likely implicit) value of their analytics products that are used in their applications.
+And that could well be understated, because vendors such as IBM, Microsoft, Oracle, or SAP don’t provide data on the explicit (or, more likely, implicit) value of the analytics products that are used in their applications.